What a Prehospital Medical Care Directive Covers

 A person may execute a prehospital medical care directive that, in the event of cardiac or respiratory arrest, directs the withholding of cardiopulmonary resuscitation by emergency medical system personnel, hospital emergency department personnel and, as provided in subsection L of this section, direct care staff persons.

-A.R.S. § 36-3251(A)The directive covers cardiac compression, intubation, advanced airway management, artificial ventilation, defibrillation, and administration of emergency cardiac drugs.
+A.R.S. § 36-3251(A)The directive covers cardiac compression, intubation, advanced airway management, artificial ventilation, defibrillation, and emergency cardiac drugs.
 It does not cover comfort care measures like intravenous fluids, oxygen, or pain medication.
-Those interventions can still be provided.

 The Orange Paper Requirement